Social and Emotional Wellbeing

 All staff including teachers, support staff and mid-day assistants are vigilant in recognising children’s’ needs and responding to them .
 Most issues can be resolved when the child speaks to a trusted adult, and it is vital that parents talk to school if there is a problem.
 Parents should also encourage their child to speak to someone in school as soon as a problem arises.
 There are worry boxes throughout the school where children can post a note to a teacher if they need help.

-If more support is needed children can access this through the Pupil Wellbeing Worker, Mrs Ewen.
+If more support is needed children can access this through our SENDCo, Mrs Pond.
 She meets regularly with other members of staff to plan the best way to help individual children.
 This may include:

 - Further advice to you and the adults working with your child.